alexfmsu/P1.6/D5-exercise/netcdf/readme.rst

 RESULTS
 ========

-The first obtained results are the ones referring to a file with original size of 3 MB.
-The following plot shows the size of the compresses file as a function of the compression factor:
+The first obtained results are the ones referring to a file with initial size of 3 MB.
+The following plot shows the size of the compressed files as a function of the compression factor:

 .. image:: size_comparison.png
    :height: 60px